cjoakim/azure-cosmos-db-vector-search-openai-python/docs/cosmos_pg_pgvector.md

 ## Create the table

-Execute the following in your client shell program.
+Execute the following in your client shell program, such as **Azure Data Studio**.
 It will create a table named **players** which has several columns.
+The **batters** table is optional, and is used for ad-hoc analysis.

-The column named **embeddings** is for the vectorized data - the arrays of 1536 floating-point values you created earlier in section [Data Vectorization](data_vectorization.md).
+The players column named **embeddings** is for the vectorized data - the arrays of 1536 floating-point values you created earlier in section [Data Vectorization](data_vectorization.md).